7 Ways to Save Thousands on Your Summer Utility Bills

 If you use window units, clean your filters regularly to prevent dust and debris from clogging airflow (and hiking up your electricity bill).
 If you have an HVAC system, change your AC filters/furnace filters year round.
 Even when you’re not heating your home, cold air and hot air share the same space and their filters need to be cleaned or replaced accordingly.

 Your water boiler is a huge energy-suck and you don’t need it working at 140°F when it can kill bacteria just fine at 115°F. If you’re still concerned about conserving heat (or preventing it from heating up your home in the summer), consider adding insulation around the boiler or a water heater blanket.
 They exist!

 Unless you have a pest problem or some seriously soiled linens, cold water will work just fine.
 According to Treehugger, over 90 percent of the energy used by your washer goes toward heating the water.
 Simply by using cold water only, you can cut your washer’s energy consumption by 90 percent!

 The average home loses up to 13 percent of its water to leaks; that translates to 15-20 wasted gallons per day.
 What’s worse, a whopping ten percent of homes in the country waste about 90 gallons per day, costing homeowners thousands of dollars a year!
-Leak detection and water damage prevention systems like Flo alert you to leaks when they start, from the smallest droplets to large-scale floods, to help you save on your water utilities and prevent water damage.
+Leak detection and smart water security systems like Flo by Moen alert you to leaks as soon as they start, from the smallest droplets to large-scale floods, to help you save on your water utilities and prevent water damage.

 Use LED bulbs